+44 (0) 7515 879 123

 In 2017, Insula became the first Orchestra-in-Residence of La Seine Musicale.
 This state-of-the-art multi-disciplinary arts venue was designed by renowned architects Shigeru Ban and Jean de Gastines, and is located on the Île Seguin, to the South-West of Paris.
 In her position as Artistic Director, Equilbey oversees the classical music programming of the 1,150-seater auditorium, including a major international orchestras series.

 Beyond her work with Insula, Equilbey’s exploration of the symphonic repertoire has brought her to major stages throughout Europe.
 She works regularly in France, with such leading orchestras as the Orchestre National de Lyon, and Orchestre Philharmonique de Strasbourg.
-In Europe, recent and forthcoming highlights include the BBC NOW, Brussels Philharmonic, Göteborgs Symfoniker, the Gulbenkian Orchestra, HR-Sinfonieorchester Frankfurt, Orquestra Simfònica de Barcelona i Nacional de Catalunya, and London’s Philharmonia Orchestra.
-In North America, she makes her debut with the Handel and Haydn Society (Boston, MA).
+In Europe, recent and forthcoming highlights include the BBC NOW, BBC Symphony Orchestra, Brussels Philharmonic, Gävle Symfoniorkester, Göteborgs Symfoniker, the Gulbenkian Orchestra, HR-Sinfonieorchester Frankfurt, Polish National Radio Symphony Orchestra, Orchestre Philharmonique de Luxembourg, Orquestra Simfònica de Barcelona i Nacional de Catalunya, and London’s Philharmonia Orchestra.
+In North America, she conducts the Handel and Haydn Society (Boston, MA), National Symphony Orchestra (Washington, D.C.), and the Orchestre Symphonique de Montréal.

 Equilbey is also recognized for her outstanding skill with chamber orchestras, working regularly with such ensembles as the Camerata Salzburg, Kammerphilharmonie Potsdam, Mozarteum Orchester Salzburg, and the Scottish Chamber Orchestra, as well as the period ensembles Akademie für Alte Musik (Berlin) and Concerto Köln.
 Equilbey is Artist-in-Association of the Grand Théâtre de Provence, and also holds a privileged relationship with the Philharmonie de Paris.